will-hanlen/website/src/the_creativity_necessity.md

 **Being creative makes us human:**
 Humans evolved as creative problem solvers.
-We feel good when we are creative because creativity helped our ancestors survive.
+We feel good when we create because creativity helped our ancestors survive.
-Though we don't need creativity to physically survive in a world with grocery stores and Amazon, we need it to fulfill that deeply human itch.
+Though we don't need creativity to physically survive in a world with grocery stores and Amazon, we need it to connect to our heritage as humans.

 **Creativity connects us to others:**
-It feels doubly as good when we make things that provide value for others as well as ourselves.
+Sharing the fruits of our labor is the ultimate satisfaction.
-All humans want to feel valuable, and the easiest way to do that is to create valuable things for others.
+All humans want to feel valuable, and a straight-forward way to do that is to create valuable things for others.
 When we make valuable things and share them, we grow closer to a community and become valuable to it.

 **Consistent creativity teaches you how to live:**
 Some skills like discipline and focus are necessary for living a fulfilling life.
 Being creative requires these skills.
-Making something of value is hard work;
-It takes dedication and commitment and lots of effort.
-If you are consistent in your creative efforts you will learn to control your mind and actions - a skill that is valuable in all aspects of life.
+Making something of value is hard work and if you are consistent in your creative efforts you will learn to control your mind and actions - a skill that is valuable in all aspects of life.

 **Creativity teaches you about yourself:**
-Nobody is born knowing their passions, and you don't find it by exclusively consuming what others have done.
+Nobody is born knowing their passions, and you don't find it by consuming what others have done.
-Failures are inevitable but necessary for growth.
+Being truly passionate about something requires hours of work where failures are inevitable but necessary for growth.
 The more you try the more you will understand yourself.
 *Passions are not found, they are built.*

 ## Getting the most out of creativity

 Not all creations are useful.
-You're 10th grade book report on a book you didn't read probably didn't help you find you life's meaning.
+Your 10th grade book report on a book you didn't read probably didn't help you find you life's meaning.
 Neither did the half-finished painting in your closet or the premade freezer meals you made for dinner.

 **Deliberately choose where to be creative:**